Welcome to the Child Support Lien Network

 An insurance company does not have to notify anyone.
 CSLN will automatically alert the Kentucky Child Support Enforcement authorities of any match via e-mail.
 The Kentucky Division of Child Support authorities will contact the insurance company to confirm the claim and CSLN will send an Income Withholding Order to the Insurance Company and the claimant upon acceptance of the match by the State of Kentucky.

-What will the State of Kentucky do when there is a match?
+What will the State of do when there is a match?

 CSLN will issue an Income Withholding Order (IWO) to the Insurance Company to attach insurance payments payable to the claimant or beneficiary.
 A copy of the IWO will also be sent to the claimant advising of the issuance of the Withholding Order.
 For more information, see What Happens Next.

-How can I get a copy of Kentucky laws on child support enforcement?
+How can I get a copy of laws on child support enforcement?

-You can view a copy of the relevant Kentucky laws on child support enforcement by clicking on the Laws navigation link on the left side of this page.
+You can view a copy of the relevant laws on child support enforcement by clicking on the Laws navigation link at the top of this page.
 You can also get a copy of the law faxed or e-mailed to you by calling (888) 240-7488 or e-mailing us at email@example.com.

 What is the maximum amount that an insurance company can withhold?